pavelkus/darkmatter_and_pint/README.rst

 * Assumption
-Although the interaction can be both gravitational and direct, the former one is expected to be too weak for having imprints in measured data.
+Although the interaction can be both gravitational and direct, the former one is expected to be too weak for having significant imprints in measured data.
 Therefore, we only include into our analysis direct interaction and aim to use data to set upper bounds on direct interaction constants.

 * Current status and objectives